Prayer in the Catholic Church

 Prayer in the Catholic Church is "the raising of one's mind and heart to God or the requesting of good things from God."
 It is an act of the moral virtue of religion, which Catholic theologians identify as a part of the cardinal virtue of justice.

 Prayer may be expressed vocally or mentally.
 Vocal prayer may be spoken or sung.
 Mental prayer can be either meditation or contemplation.
-The basic forms of prayer are adoration, contrition, thanksgiving, and supplication, abbreviated as A.C.T.S.
+The basic forms of prayer are adoration, contrition, thanksgiving, and supplication, sometimes abbreviated as A.C.T.S.

 The Liturgy of the Hours of the Catholic Church is recited daily at fixed prayer times by the members of the consecrated life, the clergy and devout believers.

 Daily prayer

 In the Catholic Church, the laity are encouraged to join the prayer of the canonical hours.
 Clergy and members of the consecrated life are obligated to pray the daily office.
 Sources commonly used to pray the Liturgy of the Hours include the full four volume set of The Liturgy of the Hours, the one volume Christian Prayer book, and various apps on mobile devices.